Unlocking Dynamic Power in Static Sites

 The Challenge: Breathing Life into Static Pages

 As a developer, I’ve always been fascinated by the potential of static sites.
 But, I’ve often wondered: can we make them more dynamic?
-Tanmai Gopal’s talk on making static React sites dynamic sparked an idea.
-What if I could use Gridsome, a Vue-powered static site generator, to build a site that updates in real-time?
+Inspired by a talk on making static React sites dynamic, I decided to explore the possibility of using Gridsome, a Vue-powered static site generator, to build a site that updates in real-time.

 The Solution: Leveraging Hasura and Netlify